miriam-lau/Full_Stack_Project/docs/proposal/development_README.md

 - User can add or update a recipe by using either the new recipe or update recipe form.
 Forms include allowing the user to upload a custom image, or a default image will be provided.
 - User can delete recipes.
 - User can click on the recipe image in the recipe index page to be taken to the recipe detail page.
-- In the detail page, a user can edit or delete the recipe, and choose a date to make the recipe.
+- In the detail page, a user can edit or delete the recipe.